JohnWColby/Duplicate-files-across-repos/README.md

 - 🔐 **Multiple Authentication Methods**: Token-based (HTTPS), SSH, or no authentication
 - 🌿 **Branch Management**: Create and work on specific branches
-- 🔍 **Pattern-Based File Search**: Finds files containing specific strings in their filenames
+- 🔍 **Pattern-Based Search**: Finds files and directories containing specific strings in their names
-- 📝 **Smart File Copying**: Creates renamed copies in the same location as originals
+- 📝 **Smart Copying**: Creates renamed copies of files and directories in the same location
+- 📁 **Directory Support**: Recursively copies entire directories with all contents
 - 🎯 **Multiple Repository Support**: Process multiple repositories in a single run
 - 🗺️ **Pipe-Delimited Mappings**: Define string substitution rules as `old|new` pairs
 - 📊 **Case Sensitivity Control**: Choose case-sensitive or case-insensitive matching